Color psychology for a GREAT night’s sleep

 - Considered the most stylish and timeless color

-Is orange a good color for my bedroom?
+Is orange a good color to paint my bedroom?

 Orange is a bright and vibrant color that can evoke a sensation of warmth and heat.
 A great color if you are looking to create a tropical, refreshing sleep space.
 Orange is the free spirit on the color wheel, spurring creativity and intuition.
 In your bedroom, use darker hues to balance the wildly creative qualities of orange with its sleep-enhancing capabilities.